Rahu Temple in Uttarakhand | History and Location 2026

 My Personal Experience

 Whenever I feel a little confused or heavy in life, I come here.
 No special intention, just sitting near the temple and watching the rivers.
-To be honest, this Rahu Temple reminds me every time that everything doesn’t have to be okay right away—sometimes just staying calm is enough.
+To be honest, this Paithani Rahu mandir reminds me every time that everything doesn’t have to be okay right away—sometimes just staying calm is enough.

 Best Time to Visit Paithani Temple